MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/New-MgBetaOrganizationSettingProfileCardProperty.md

 Create a new profileCardProperty for an organization.
 The new property is identified by its **directoryPropertyName** property.
 For more information on adding properties to the profile card for an organization, see customize the profile card.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgOrganizationSettingProfileCardProperty](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/New-MgOrganizationSettingProfileCardProperty?view=graph-powershell-v1.0)

 ## SYNTAX